How can health insurance support pregnancy?

 • Visits to your GP

-• Any procedures done in the doctor's rooms (unless performed as an inpatient in hospital)
+• Any procedures done in the doctor's rooms (unless performed while you're an inpatient in hospital)

-• Ultrasounds, blood tests and other tests (unless performed as an inpatient in hospital)
+• Ultrasounds, blood tests and other tests (unless performed while you're admitted to hospital)

 • Any outpatient services received, like consultations with your doctors or any planning and management fees related to your pregnancy.